knub/sentence-boundary-detection-nn/README.md

 #####Start up

-Change into the repository directory and execute
+Change into the repository directory and execute, this should work right out of the box, unless you are using a custom `demo_data` folder:
 ```
 python python/web_demo
 ```
-Optionaly you can specify the location of the word vector and the demo data.
-Ohterwise default values are used.
+Optionally you can specify the location of the word vector and the demo data.
+Otherwise default values are used.
 For further information execute:
 ```
 python python/web_demo -h